Top 10 Ixalan Cards in Magic: The Gathering

 Which card do you favor?

-Today we examined a plethora of potent Ixalan cards, but play for yourself and see which spells you favor!
-Many mighty creatures almost made the cut, and you'll be impressed by how well the archetypes stack with each other to craft fearsome combinations.
+Today we examined a plethora of potent Ixalan cards, but play for yourself to see which spells you favor!
+Many powerful creatures almost made the cut, including some of the best dinosaurs in the game, and you'll be impressed by how well the archetypes stack with each other to craft fearsome combinations.

-In the meantime, vote for your favorite card, and I'll see you at our next MTG review!
+But for now, as eagerly await Wizards of the Coast's next expansion, vote for your favorite card and I'll see you at our next MTG review!

 Questions & Answers